 May is Mental Health Awareness Month, a time dedicated to raising awareness and eliminating the stigma surrounding mental health.

-Since the start of the pandemic, more and more people are talking about mental health.
-An increasing number of folks are starting to see it for what it is: one important component of your overall health and well-being, just like your physical health.
-But mental health conditions, resources, and conversations can still feel complicated and out of reach.
+More and more people are talking about the importance of mental health and seeing it for what it is: one important component of our overall health and well-being, just like our physical health.

 - Have things that used to feel easy started feeling difficult?